typicalday/dogen-firebase-extensions/dogen-ap/POSTINSTALL.md

 # We're on it!

-We are setting up your Dogen Application Platform.
-You will receive an email shortly with detailed instructions on how to proceed.
+Once the extension indicates a Runtime Status of "Processing Complete", you can head to your Dogen Dashboard to launch your client.
 In the meantime, you can check out the [Dogen docs](https://www.dogen.io/docs).

 # Troubleshooting